marioarbras/aircraft-design-tool/README.md

 **Hover**

-In a hover situation, the aircraft maitains altitude and has zero forward velocity.
+In a hover situation, the aircraft maintains altitude and has zero forward velocity.

 **Climb**